top of page

 Navigating through the concourses can be a bit of a challenge, especially a promenade along the arcade.
 This is mostly due to space limitations during the building of this gem.
 Otherwise, strolling the park is highly encouraged to soak in all the beautiful vantage points.

-Parking can not only be a challenge but also extremely pricey starting at $40.
 Public transit is highly recommended.
-The SFMTA offers a couple of trolley lines that drop fans off directly across the street from the yard along King Street as well as a few other bus lines that are within the vicinity of the yard.
+The SFMTA N-Line trolley drops fans off directly across the street from the yard along King Street as well as a few other bus lines that are within the vicinity of the yard.
+If you’re heading to or coming from Union Square or Chinatown the T-Line trolley has a stop one block from the yard on 4th and King.
 Both the trolley and transit lines provide connections to most other Bay Area transit options, including the Bay Area Rapid Transit (BART) for fans coming from points stretching as far south as San Francisco International stretching to Oakland and beyond the East Bay.

 Return on Investment 5

 Starting prices for most games have recently become reasonable.
-Weeknight games and perhaps some weekend games depending on the opponent can be purchased for as low as $10.
+Weeknight games and perhaps some weekend games, depending on the opponent, can be purchased for as low as $10.

-Even tickets for games against their longtime rivals from L.A. have been reasonably priced with tickets starting at $25.
+Even tickets for games against their longtime rivals from L.A. have been reasonably priced with tickets starting at $35.

 If you have a chance and want a full experience of everything Oracle Park has to offer, try a couple of weeknight games on the cheap and take full advantage of the Oracle Park experience.
 It will certainly rank high among your ballpark experiences.